Montachusett Regional Transit Authority

 MART has a working collaboration with Fitchburg State University to offer faculty, staff, and students free rides on the Fitchburg/Leominster fixed-route bus line.

-MART uses MBTA's Charlie Card smart card fare system.
+MART uses MBTA's CharlieCard smart card fare system.
 MART provides Monthly Passes, 14-Consecutive Day passes, and Stored Value good for use on any of MART’s fixed-route buses in the region.
-Stored Value can be used throughout Massachusetts, where the Charlie Card is accepted.
+Stored Value can be used throughout Massachusetts, where the CharlieCard is accepted.